|Vintage Pulp||Sep 16 2015|

 |Intl.
 Notebook | Musiquarium||Apr 7 2010|

 Here’s something that immediately caught our eye—a rare film still of Christine Todd as the titular corpse from 1968’s Lady in Cement.
 Todd’s appearance is during the film’s first few minutes, as Sinatra’s detective character Tony Rome is scuba diving off the coast of Florida and finds her anchored in a block of cement.
-In the movie Todd’s nude state is merely implied, which is why finding this unobstructed view was such a surprise.
-We have a similar but less revealing shot from a Japanese soundtrack sleeve, below, with a different superimposed shark.
-Both images are stunners.
-But as memorable as Ms. Todd was in her debut, it was, sadly, her only movie role.
+We've only seen the movie on network television, and Todd’s nude state was merely implied, which is why finding this unobstructed view was such a surprise.
+We guess the theatrical version was more revealing.
+We have a similar shot from a Japanese soundtrack sleeve, below, with a different superimposed shark.
+As memorable as Ms. Todd was in her debut, it was, sadly, her only movie role.